The brilliant Xantus’s Hummingbird is one of several taxa endemic to the Cape region of Baja California Photo: Steve Howell

-Day 2: We’ll pace ourselves as we have all day to bird the estuary of San José and the nearby desert.
-The estuary is where a shallow, meandering freshwater creek meets the sea in an ever-changing delta only a few hundred yards across.
-In a region beset by an often very extended dry season, the result is a veritable oasis.
-Being so close to human population always results in unanticipated changes in the nature of the marsh vegetation, but there are almost always a few Belding’s Yellowthroats in the stands of giant bullrush and cattails; sometimes they can be abundant.
-The shallows also host numbers of ducks such as Cinnamon and Blue-winged Teal, several herons and egrets, including Reddish Egret, Common Moorhens, Pied-billed Grebes and Neotropic Cormorants.
-A look towards the ocean is worthwhile, usually resulting in Magnificent Frigatebirds and Brown Pelicans, and Heermann’s Gull is usually also present.
-Later we’ll visit nearby desert, home to Western Scrub-Jays, Blue-gray Gnatcatchers, Verdin and possibly Gray Thrasher.
-In the afternoon we’ll drive to Punta Colorada, stopping at a pond along the way that should have Least Grebe and perhaps add some unexpected water birds to the list.
-Our hotel for the next two nights is on a secluded bit of desert coastline facing the Gulf of California, and we’ll have a chance to soak up the atmosphere of this lovely location.
+Day 2: We’ll look for birds in the estuary of San José where a shallow, meandering freshwater creek meets the sea in an ever-changing delta only a few hundred yards across.
+In a region beset by an often very extended dry season, the creek is a veritable oasis.
+Being so close to human population always results in unanticipated changes in the nature of the marsh vegetation, but there are almost always a few Belding’s Yellowthroats in the stands of giant bullrush and cattails, and sometimes they can be abundant.
+The shallows also host numbers of ducks such as Cinnamon and Blue-winged Teal, several herons and egrets, including Reddish Egret, Common Gallinules, and Pied-billed Grebes.
+A look towards the ocean is worthwhile, usually resulting in Magnificent Frigatebirds and Brown Pelicans, and Heermann’s Gull is usually present.
+Later we’ll visit nearby desert, home to Western Scrub-Jays, Blue-gray Gnatcatchers, Verdin, and possibly Gray Thrasher.
+We’ll spend the rest of the day checking areas with larger trees in search of migrants of many species and where we’ll likely get our first views of Xantus’s Hummingbird.
 Night in Los Barriles.

-Day 3: We’ll depart very early this morning to a road that reaches about 2500 feet elevation in the northern foothills of the Sierra Laguna.
-This will be our chance to search for several endemic forms (many likely true species) that prefer the oak woodlands, and even some that occasionally descend from the pine-oak woodlands closer 6000 feet.
-Among the birds we should see are California Towhee, the pale American Robin, the dark-eyed Acorn Woodpecker, the Band-tailed Pigeon without a tail band, the very colorful Cassin’s Vireo, the not-so-different Warbling Vireo.
-If we’re very lucky, we could see the Yellow-eyed Junco, usually referred to as “Baird’s Junco,” White-breasted Nuthatch, Oak Titmouse and Spotted Towhee.
-Numbers of Cassin’s Kingbird also occur here, and the woodland is home to a few wintering Black-and-white Warblers.
-This is also a good place to spot the highly colorful San Lucan Rock Lizard and the endemic Cape Spiny LIzard.
-We’ll return after lunch to our hotel and spend some time watching the sea for migrating birds, among which might be Brown Booby, Black-vented Shearwater, Black Storm-Petrel or Red-billed Tropicbird.
-The beaches here also have Snowy Plover, and at night we could bump into Elf or Great Horned Owl.
+Day 3: We’ll depart very early for the northern foothills of the Sierra Laguna.
+Here a road reaches about 2500 feet elevation and we’ll search for several endemic forms (many likely true species) that prefer the oak woodlands and even some that occasionally descend from the higher elevation pine-oak woodlands.
+Among the birds we should see are California Towhee, the pale ‘San Lucas’ American Robin, the dark-eyed ‘Narrow-fronted’ Acorn Woodpecker, the ‘Viosca’ Band-tailed Pigeon without a tail band, and the not-so-different Warbling Vireo.
+If we’re very lucky, we could see the endemic subspecies of White-breasted Nuthatch, Oak Titmouse, Spotted Towhee, but one that is most likely is the relatively common ‘Cape’ Northern Pygmy-Owl with its slightly higher-pitched and faster-paced song.
+Wintering Cassin’s Kingbird also occur here, and the woodland is home to many wintering passerines such as a few Black-and-white and abundant Black-throated Gray Warblers.
+If the weather is sunny, this is also a good place to spot the highly colourful San Lucan Rock Lizard and the endemic Cape Spiny Lizard.
+We’ll return after lunch to our hotel and spend some time watching the sea and beach which might host Brown Booby and the ever-present Magnificent Frigatebirds.
 Night in Los Barriles.